 FOLLOWING THE RIVERA

-Miscellaneous ways to make money as a digital nomad
+Completing tasks — how to make money as a digital nomad

-Housesitting / pet-sitting
+9. House-sitting / pet-sitting

-If you’ve never heard of housesitting or pet-sitting, you may want to jump on board with the idea.
+If you’ve never heard of house-sitting or pet-sitting, you may want to jump on board with the idea.
 In short, you can earn money just by looking after someone’s house or pet — or both.

 There are many companies now advertising this, and with gigs in reach of your location.
 Simply search for the term ‘housesitting’ and see what comes up in your browser.